 - MLB player Gavin Lux

 - NBA player Nick Van Exel

-- Creatives such as portrait painter George Pollard and children’s book author Florence Parry Heide
+- Children’s book author Florence Parry Heide

 - Visual Effects Supervisor on the “Lord of the Rings” trilogy and triple Academy Award Winner, Jim Rygiel

 - Comedian Jeff Cesario

 - Miss America 2012 Laura Kaeppeler

 - Chef Daniel Bonanno